MattPickard/Project_Portfolio/README.md

     </tr>
 </table>

-This project provides a practical machine learning framework for detecting fraudulent loan applications while minimizing false positives that could impact legitimate customers.
-The solution employs a mixed sampling strategy combining SMOTENC and random undersampling to address class imbalance, along with comprehensive feature engineering including log scaling, robust scaling, and one-hot encoding.
-The LightGBM model, optimized through Optuna hyperparameter tuning, achieves performance on par with academic research, with velocity-based features and temporal metrics emerging as the most influential predictors.
+In the high-stakes world of lending, fraudsters are constantly evolving their tactics.
+This project creates a digital fraud detective that can spot suspicious loan applications while minimizing false alarms that could harm legitimate customers.
+Through clever feature engineering and a mixed sampling strategy that balances rare fraud cases with normal applications, I've trained a LightGBM model that achieves industry-competitive results.
+The most revealing insight?
+Velocity-based features and temportal metrics proved to be the strongest indicators of fraudulent behavior, highlighting patterns that human reviewers might miss.

 ## **Adapting Neural Networks: Fine-Tuning for Digit Recognition ([Link](https://github.com/MattPickard/Project_Portfolio/tree/main/Fine-Tuning_for_Digit_Recognition_Project))**